Treatment for Alzheimer’s Disease in Murfreesboro, TN

-Helton Family Medicine, a Mursfreeboro Family Doctor helps individuals who are struggling with Alzheimer’s Disease find long-term recovery.
-Located in Mursfreeboro, TN, Helton Family is the leader in mental health care.
+Helton Family Medicine, a Murfreesboro family doctor’s office helps individuals who are struggling with Alzheimer’s Disease find long-term care.
+Located in Murfreesboro, TN, Helton Family is a local leader in providing care for those with Alzheimer’s.

 Alzheimer’s disease is a permanent, progressive brain disorder that slowly destroys memory and thinking skills, and eventually the ability to carry out even the simplest day to day routines and tasks.
 In most people with Alzheimer’s, symptoms first appear in their mid-60s.
 This however varies, but experts suggest that more than 5.5 million Americans may have Alzheimer’s.